Cambridge Audio: Takeover by Audio Partnership

 In 1994 Cambridge Audio was acquired by Audio Partnership, a partnership owned by Julian Richer and James Johnson-Flint of Richer Sounds.
 The company is now solely owned by Johnson-Flint.

 Audio Partnership set up production facilities in China, with Cambridge Audio products manufactured in the country from 1994.

-The company established an office in Hong Kong in 2001 and an office in mainland China in 2011, allowing Cambridge Audio to have its own production and QC engineers on site.
+The company established an office in Hong Kong in 2001 and an office in mainland China in 2011.
 Sales offices and teams were established in Hamburg, Germany and Hong Kong in 2015, followed by an office in Chicago in 2017.